 An older survey by Penn, Schoen and Berland Associates found that 87 per cent of U.S. females had been harassed by a male on the street.
-Half of victims said the harassment was “extreme” (they had been touched, grabbed, followed, etc.).
-The same survey busted the myth that catcalling only happens in cities: 90 per cent of women in rural areas experienced street harassment, followed by 88 per cent in suburban areas and 87 per cent in urban areas.
+Half of the victims said the harassment was “extreme” (they had been touched, grabbed, followed, etc.).
+The same survey busted the myth that catcalling only happens in cities.
+90 per cent of women in rural areas experienced street harassment.
+In suburban areas, that number is 88 per cent and 87 per cent in urban areas.

 A separate study of the U.K. found that 40 to 50 per cent of EU women had been sexually harassed at work.

 In 2007, an online questionnaire found that 63 per cent of New York public transit users had been sexually harassed on the subway or at a subway station.

 In 2014, around 20 per cent of Los Angeles public transit users said they felt unsafe in the past month due to unwanted sexual attention on the Metro.

 And in 2016, 21 per cent of Washington, D.C., public transit users were victims of sexual harassment.

 A small survey of the California Bay Area in the early 2000s found that 100 per cent of women had been the target of sexual remarks.
 Nineteen per cent said it happened every day and nearly half said it was often.

 In U.S. surveys of “randomly representative samples” around one-quarter of women experienced sexual harassment.

 A YouGov poll from 2017 concluded that 60 per cent of women in America have experienced sexual harassment.
 An additional 8 per cent preferred not to respond.